Trump Faces Friendly Crowd At VFW Convention

 But some expressed concern about how the federal government would pay for the veterans programs the president pledged to support.
 And last week's summit with Russian president Vladimir Putin worried others.

-"With Russia, I think he's making a huge mistake," said Navy veteran Timothy Juliett.
+"With Russia, I think he's making a huge mistake," said Timothy Juliett, another Airborne veteran.
 "They have been an enemy of ours for eons."

 In a break from tradition, Trump used the non-partisan organization's backdrop to invite a Republican candidate for Senate up to the stage, yielding the mic to Missouri Attorney General Josh Hawley, who is running to unseat Democrat Claire McCaskill.
 Trump criticized McCaskill and several other Democrats by name.